 back-burner a centimeter here, another there...

-assembled from my stacks of bipolar poetry.
-Through the same micro-press I'd given the name
+from my stacks of bipolar poetry.
+Through the same micro-press I'd given the name Papershred

-Papershred Productions, next came "Full-Force", a considerably sharper-toned collection of works
+Productions, next came "Full-Force", a considerably sharper-toned collection of works written in a

 However, shortly after I began my studies in the Masters of Writing program at the University of San